danielbrendel/hortusfox-web/SECURITY.md

 ## Reporting a Vulnerability

 Please report any security vulnerability to security@hortusfox.com confidently.
-We will address this issue as soon as possible in order to provide a fix.
+Security vulnerabilities will be addressed as soon as possible in order to provide a fix.